grosser/testrbl/Readme.md

 Tips
 ====
  - `can't find executable testrb`: uninstall old version of test-unit, they define testrb in multiple incompatible ways

-TODO
-====
- - prepend shoulda contexts to search -n '/OUTER-CONTEXT.*INNER-CONTEXT.*SHOULD/', make sure indentation is decreasing by 1 every step to avoid fetching everything

 Author
 ======